Washington State Capitol: Natural disasters

+Wilder and White's designs for the dome, weighing 26,000 metric tons, called for the dome to be fixed to its supporting structures by gravity instead of by any bolts or fasteners.
+During an earthquake, the dome could shift, along with the sandstone columns supporting it.
+The columns moved as much as three inches (76 mm) during the Nisqually earthquake.
+The state government vacated the capitol building at the end of the 2002 legislative session for the two-year renovation project.
+During preparations for the project, one of two time capsules dedicated during the 1953 state centennial celebration had been found and nearly discarded until it was saved by a state employee.

+The renovation project officially began on June 2, 2002, and cost approximately $120 million to complete; two workers were injured during the project.
+For two years, the House was relocated to a pair of modular buildings in a nearby parking lot, while the Senate moved to the former state library building.
+The office of the governor moved to the headquarters of the Insurance Commissioner's Office.
+The capitol reopened on January 10, 2005, at the start of a new legislative session.
+The renovation project attached the dome permanently to the rest of the building.

 Buildings

 Located on the campus are the Legislative Building, Temple of Justice, John A. Cherberg Senate office building, Irv Newhouse Senate office building, Insurance Building, John L. O'Brien House office building, Joel M. Pritchard Building, and several other office buildings.
 The Capitol Conservatory, built in 1939 by the Works Progress Administration, housed various types of flora until it was permanently closed on September 5, 2008.
 The campus also hosts many veterans' memorials.

 The state seal, which is featured throughout the buildings on the state flag, tapestries, railing, door handles and elsewhere, was designed by Olympia Jeweler Charles Talcot by making two circles and putting a two-cent stamp of George Washington in the middle.
 There is even a bronze version of the seal in the floor of the rotunda.
 Over time, George Washington's nose has worn down due to foot traffic on it and it is now roped-off to prevent further damage.